 1. "PREREQUISITES FOR ACTING 2" (Section D below) & "MANDATORY DRESS REHEARSAL & PERFORMANCE DATES."
 (Section G below) 2.
 THE COSTUME CONTRACT: THEO classes, especially acting, provide an excellent training ground for students to learn to respect direction outside of their home.
 As a condition for joining this acting class, the student and one parent will be asked to sign the Costume Contract which is designed to communicate clearly THEO-Appropriate costume expectations for students and parents and to maintain a spirit of respect and peace.
-As of: 10/17/2023 Page 68 of 191 The Contract will be provided by THEO Admin and, after signature, must be returned to THEO Admin as an integral part of the application process for this class.
+The Contract will be provided by THEO Admin and, after signature, must be returned to THEO Admin as an integral part of As of: 3/7/2024 Page 73 of 214 the application process for this class.

 INTRODUCTION A wide variety of students, including students with learning differences, find acting to be a fulfilling, even transformative experience, with great potential for individual growth as creative, confident, determined young people.
-In 2023/2024 my three main acting classes at THEO - Acting 1, 2 and 3 - will continue to serve as a complementary, line learning, performance-orientated group, and to offer a gradual progression of students' skill, experience and confidence towards Acting 3-Advanced.
+In 2024/2025 my three main acting classes at THEO - Acting 1, 2 and 3 - will continue to serve as a complementary, line learning, performance-orientated group, and to offer a gradual progression of students' skill, experience and confidence towards Acting 3-Advanced.
 They will be supplemented by Improvisational Theatre, grades 6-12, and Introduction to Acting & Stagecraft, grades 4-6.
 Both are year long classes which have their own methodologies, objectives and class descriptions.
 A. OVERVIEW 1.
 In-person (NOT remote) attendance at THEO will continue to be the requirement for this class, and all Acting classes, unless THEO as a whole has to revert to online only teaching because of the covid situation.
-However, if prolonged absence due to covid/ sickness occurs we will try to arrange some hook-ups for an absent actor (not Improv) to keep connected and chat with acting colleagues, as we have done sometimes recent years.
+However, if prolonged absence due to covid/ sickness occurs we will try to arrange some hook-ups for an absent actor to keep connected and chat with acting colleagues, as we have done sometimes recent years.
 THEO may require all families to complete appropriate Waivers for in person attendance - 2.
 The size of the class will be limited to 12 - 3.
 For a high school student, Acting 2 can count toward a Fine Arts Credit, and/or toward a Speech Credit - 4.
 A major element of all acting classes will be an emphasis on developing inter-personal skills, exemplified by supportive, motivated team work as a group of actors engaged in a life-enhancing activity.
 The acting classes will therefore embrace each student's natural strengths, and provide a caring, confidence-boosting environment in which individual creativity can flourish.
-5. Numerous members of Acting 1, 2 and 3 chose to sign up again for an acting class in 2022/2023 - several have been in the acting program for more than two consecutive years and have progressed through the classes as their skills and confidence have developed.
-In addition, despite the continuing covid situation, I was delighted to welcome a number of students to the acting program for the first time in 2022/2023, including students whose families were new to THEO as a whole.
-Such occurrences will be very welcome in 2023/2024!
+5. Numerous members of Acting 1, 2 and 3 chose to sign up again for an acting class in future years - several have been in the acting program for periods between two and six years and have progressed through the classes as their skills and confidence have developed.
+In addition, I was delighted to welcome a number of students to the acting program for the first time in 2023/2024, including students whose families were new to THEO as a whole.
+Such occurrences will be very welcome in 2024/2025!